Utappia/uCareSystem/README.md

 	License: GPL3 (http://www.gnu.org/licenses/gpl.html)
 	Author : Salih Emin
 	Email  : salihemin (at) about.me
-	Date   : 2-11-2017
+	Date   : 6-11-2017
-	Version: 4.2
+	Version: 4.2.1
 	System : Ubuntu or Debian derivatives (Not tested every flavor)
 	WebSite: http://utappia.org

 ## Description:

-	Note: please use only ucaresystem-core. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core.
+	Note: please use only **ucaresystem-core**. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core.

 In summary, ucaresystem Core automatically performs the following maintenance processes without any need of user interference :